ebeaufay/UltraGlobe/guide/README.md

 map.setLayer(shaderLayer, 3)
 ```

+note that the normal passed to the "getShaderLayerColor" function is in world space as is the xyz coordinate.

-You can also pass layer specific textures through the properties.textures parameter. it should contain a map of name/THREE.Texture value pairs and the textures will be available by name as 'sampler2D' objects.
+You can also pass layer specific textures through the properties.textures parameter. it should contain a map of name->THREE.Texture value pairs and the textures will be available by name as 'sampler2D' objects.

 Only a single visible layer is visualized at a time so there may be several loaded ShaderColorLayers
 but only the last visible layer will be displayed.